OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 ### Task pane pinning in multi-select add-ins

-In Outlook on the web and in new Outlook on Windows (preview), when the task pane of a multi-select add-in is opened, it's automatically pinned to the Outlook client.
+In Outlook on the web and in new Outlook on Windows, when the task pane of a multi-select add-in is opened, it's automatically pinned to the Outlook client.
 It remains pinned even when a user switches to a different mail item or selects the **pin** icon from the task pane.
 The task pane can only be closed by selecting the **Close** button from the task pane.

-Conversely, in Outlook on Windows and on Mac, the task pane isn't automatically pinned and closes when a user switches to a different mail item.
+Conversely, in Outlook on Windows (classic) and on Mac, the task pane isn't automatically pinned and closes when a user switches to a different mail item.

 ## Next steps